(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Big Badlands Overlook

-The first stop is to the overlook to take in the views of Big Badlands.
+The first stop is at the overlook to take in the views of Big Badlands.
 The scenery here is the perfect introduction to the park with the iconic landscape of the rocky formations.

 The next stop is at Door Trailhead, and a chance to get out to walk.